robertesler/Pd4P3/README.md

 # Pd4P3
-A real-time audio synthesis library for Processing 3 and 4.
+A real-time audio synthesis library for Processing.
 Pd4P3 implements Pure Data's signal processing objects via Pd++ native code.
 Pd4P3 stands for "Pd++ for Processing 3".

 # Copyright
-This software is copyrighted by Robert Esler, 2023.
+This software is copyrighted by Robert Esler, 2024.

 # Author(s)
-Pd4P3 is written by Robert Esler with much help from Lisa Tolentino.
+Pd4P3 is written by Robert Esler with much help from Lisa Tolentino and part of the non-profit, urbanSTEW.
 Pd++ is written by Robert Esler.
 Pure Data is written by Miller Puckette and others:  see https://github.com/pure-data/pure-data

 # P3 library
 You can download the Processing  library via the Contribution Manager or here: https://www.robertesler.com/software/Pd4P3.zip